Community Engagement Revised Handbook 2015

-Note the LGA is currently undertaking a revision of the handbook: refer Circular 37.7
+The LGA undertook a revision of the handbook during from 2013 through to 2015: refer Circular 37.7

 Citizen/community engagement is a broad field which includes a range of activities including public consultation.
 In discussing these issues people use a range of terms without a high level of common definition.
 The LGA has adopted the following as a working definition: